EnricoPDG/EnricoPDG/README.md

 ### About Me

 - Graduated in Information Systems.
-- Currently working as a Security Engineer at Itaú Unibanco.
+- Currently working as a Software Engineer at Itaú Unibanco.
-- Passionate about Programming, DevOps, DevSecOps, and Security.
 - Continuously learning and exploring technologies.